BUILD Violence Prevention & Intervention Curriculum

 Both curriculums provide positive youth development activities, community resource development, adult mentoring relationships, and intervention/rehabilitation with adjudicated youth.

 The curriculum is user friendly and encourages full participation by the youth and facilitator.
-The key outcomes of the programs are to create self-awareness, understand positive and negative influences of their neighborhood, build decision making skills, develop positive relationships, build negotiating skills, understand emotions, and learn goal setting.
+The key outcomes of the programs are to create self-awareness, understand positive and negative influences of their neighborhood, build decision-making skills, develop positive relationships, build negotiating skills, understand emotions, and learn goal setting.
 The curriculum also discusses issues dealing with drug use/abuse.

 All of the partners in this grant initiative have participated in the training on the BUILD curriculum.
-Currently the curriculum is being taught at 3 different out-of-school-time sites to students ranging from 9-17 years of age.
-We are currently partnering with the Ending Youth Violence Roundtable, Youth Police Dialogues, and hte Northside Youth Collaborative.
+Currently the curriculum is being taught at several different out-of-school-time sites to students ranging from 9-17 years of age.
+We are currently partnering with the Ending Youth Violence Roundtable, Youth Police Dialogues, and the Northside Youth Collaborative.
 We are also interested in training other after-school programs, out-of-school sites, community-based agencies, youth programs, and other youth organizations.
 Our goal is to reach as many Minneapolis youth as possible with anti-gang messaging and resources to develop positive relationship-building skills.

 For more information, contact: